-- Ensure screening for malnutrition is done using a validated screening tool such as the Malnutrition Universal Screening Tool (MUST) before ONS is prescribed. - ONS are only available on an NHS prescription if the specific criteria from the Advisory Committee on Borderline Substances (ACBS) are met.
+- Ensure screening for malnutrition is done using a validated screening tool such as the Malnutrition Universal Screening Tool (MUST) or The Nutrition Checklist before ONS is prescribed. - ONS are only available on an NHS prescription if the specific criteria from the Advisory Committee on Borderline Substances (ACBS) are met.
 Patients who do not meet any of the relevant ACBS criteria should be advised to purchase ONS over the counter or prepare homemade nourishing foods and drinks.
-Please note COVID 19 is not listed as an ACBS criteria and therefore patients suffering or recovering from COVID should not be prescribed an oral nutritional supplement unless they have a MUST score of more than 2 and also meet the ACBS criteria for prescribing. - For patients with a MUST score less than 2, nutritional advice, including food fortification, should be used as the first line treatment approach, prior to prescribing ONS, unless dietary advice alone has failed to achieve satisfactory improvement in nutrition status or is unlikely to achieve an improvement in intake (e.g. in those with a disease-related severely limited appetite) and there is clinical concern. - Appropriate dietary advice should be given to all patients at risk of malnourishment, regardless of MUST score. - Food fortification should focus on ensuring the patient receives an appropriate balance of energy, protein, fluids, electrolytes, minerals, micronutrients and fibre to meet their needs.
+Products not listed as ACBS should not be prescribed. - COVID 19 is not listed as an ACBS criteria and therefore patients suffering or recovering from COVID should not be prescribed an oral nutritional supplement unless they have a MUST score of more than 2 and also meet the ACBS criteria for prescribing. - For patients with a MUST score less than 2, nutritional advice, including food fortification, should be used as the first line treatment approach. - Appropriate dietary advice should be given to all patients at risk of malnourishment, regardless of MUST score. - Food fortification should focus on ensuring the patient receives an appropriate balance of energy, protein, fluids, electrolytes, minerals, micronutrients and fibre to meet their needs.
 Simply adding extra calories in the form of foods high in saturated fat and refined sugar does not promote health and is not recommended. - Patients not receiving adequate dietary intake of vitamins and minerals despite making improvements to their diet following dietary advice should consider taking a one-a-day multivitamin and mineral supplement purchased over the counter. - For patients with a MUST score of 2 or more, NHS prescribing of ONS may be considered if in line with local guidance, for patients who meet the ACBS criteria, at a twice daily dose.